BettercareHealth/bettercare/ebola-prevention-and-control/test-4.md

 18. How should medical waste be handled?
 	1. Always use a green plastic bag to identify as infected material
 	1. Wipe the bag with a chlorine solution and keep it in the clinical area until collection
-	1. Use a red plastic bag and label it as “infectious”
+	1. Use a red plastic bag and label it as 'infectious'
 	1. It is safest to flush down the toilet
 19. What method should be used to dispose of medical waste?
 	1. Once it has been stored for a week it can safely be put on a municipal rubbish site
 	1. It is best burned or incinerated
-	1. Soak all waste in a chlorine solution to kill any micro-organisms
+	1. Soak all waste in a chlorine solution to kill any microorganisms
 	1. Bury it in a land fill site
 20. What should you do to safely dispose of sharps?
-	1. Place them in a plastic bag labelled “sharps”
+	1. Place them in a plastic bag labelled 'sharps'
 	1. Place them in a strong plastic box then add to normal ward waste
 	1. Collect them at the end of a procedure and place in a special sharps box
 	1. Drop them into a special sharps box immediately after use